-Gathering Place is currently gathering in person on Sunday mornings at 10:30 AM.
-We are following all the recommended guidelines for the safety of everyone.
-Seating is limited to 50 percent capacity and seats are clearly marked.
-Masks are recommended and we have a limited number available for anyone who may need one.
-Guests are asked to arrive no earlier than 10:15 AM.
+Gathering Place is currently gathering in person on the first and third Sunday mornings at 10:30 AM and the second and fourth Saturday evenings at 6:30 p.m.
+We ask everyone to practice physical distancing and masks are recommended and available for anyone that may need one.
+Guests are asked to arrive no earlier than 10:15 AM on Sundays or 6:15 PM on Saturdays.
 If you have or are experiencing any symptoms of COVID-19, or have been around anyone who has within the last 14 days, we ask that you do not attend these gatherings.

 IT'S CHURCH...
 Or is it?